-Start reciting “Om Mani Padme Hum”
+Go ahead and start reciting “Om Mani Padme Hum” now.

-When you say Om, you are making the sound that represents purity.
+- When you say “Om”, you are making the sound that represents purity.
 Purity of body, mind and speech.

-You then say “Mani Padme Hum”.
+- You then say “Mani Padme Hum”.
 And these words represent the path.

-Mani means love and compassion.
+- Mani means love and compassion.

-Padme means the lotus and represents wisdom
+- Padme means the lotus and represents wisdom

-Hum means enlightenment.
+- Hum means enlightenment.

 - Put it together and you get: “Purity of mind, body and speech.
 Path.
 Love and compassion.
 Wisdom.
 Enlightenment.”

-“Be pure in body mind and speech.
+- Translate this and it reads, “Be pure in body mind and speech.
 Follow the path of wisdom with love and compassion.
 Buddhahood will result”.